ysyk2021/ai-for-small-business-financial-analysis-techniques-and-strategies-for-more-informed-decisions/src/chapter-6-1.md

-# Overview of AI Applications for Financial Forecasting and Planning

 AI has the potential to revolutionize financial forecasting and planning by providing more accurate predictions and insights.
 In this chapter, we will explore the various applications of AI in financial forecasting and planning.